Finding Long-term Outback Water Solutions Initiative Introduction

 Groundwater is the primary water resource for this region but, outside of the Great Artesian Basin, there is limited knowledge of these resources and their capacity to meet the emerging industry water requirements.

-In response to increasing demand for information about water source options, the Department of Environment, Water and Natural Resources (DEWNR) implemented the Facilitating Long-term Outback Water Solutions (FLOWS) Initiative.
+In response to increasing demand for information about water source options, the Department for Environment and Water (DEW) implemented the Facilitating Long-term Outback Water Solutions (FLOWS) Initiative.

 The objective of the Initiative is to increase the knowledge base and options for long-term water solutions to support mining, energy and industry development in the Far North, including Eyre Peninsula, and assist in the development of potential water supply options for remote Far North communities under Water for Good, Action Item 66.